What might Brexit mean for landlords and what should you be doing to prepare?

 Where we stand

 We know that tenants, investments, legislation, tax, property prices and rental yields are all perpetual concerns for our landlords.
-So, what might a no-deal Brexit mean for landlords in these key areas?
+So, what might a no-deal Brexit mean for landlords in these key areas of concern?

 The property market